OWASP/www-chapter-guwahati/index.md

 tags: owasp guwahati
 region: Asia
 meetup-group: Owasp_Guwahati
+Country: India
+Postal Code: 781006

 ---

 <div style='color:black;'>

 OWASP Guwahati is a local chapter of OWASP for Guwahati,Assam.
-Here we discuss various security of web application, API, Mobile & others, share tools and techniques related to web application security.
-The main aim of creating this community to bring all the cyber security expert together So let’s get together and move for securing web applications..
+Here we discuss various security & vulnerabilities of web application, API, Mobile & other devices.We  share tools and techniques related to web application security.
+The main aim of creating this community to bring all the cyber security expert together.
+So let’s get together and move for securing web applications.OWASp Guwahati chapter leader are Lakshya Jyoti Bora And Pallab jyoti Borah.

 We have created a group and page in facebook for better communication and better knowledge sharin